18127180/simple-api/README.md

 ### Documentation

-* [API documentation in swagger: http://localhost:8080/swagger-ui/#/]
+* [API documentation in swagger]: (http://localhost:8080/swagger-ui/#/)
-* [File log will be auto generated when start the project]
+* File log will be auto generated when start the project

 ### Reference Documentation
 For further reference, please consider the following sections: